-We trust that we can resolve your complaint amicably and to your satisfaction.
+We aim to resolve any complaint within in 56 days (8 weeks) of its receipt and trust that we can resolve any complaint amicably and to your satisfaction.

 The Legal Ombudsman can be contacted in the following ways: